 New Home Construction Statistics for Canadians

-• The value of new residential building permits reached a total value of $8 billion in April 2024.
+• The value of new residential building permits reached approximately $13.8 billion in October 2025.

-• Regionally, Toronto and Vancouver have seen the biggest increases in new home starts, up 10% and 15%, respectively between 2024 and 2023.
+• Regionally, Toronto and Vancouver have seen the biggest increases in new home starts in recent years.

-• The number of new detached homes being built fell by 20% in Canada in 2023.
+• The number of new detached homes being built fell by approximately 15% in Canada in 2024.

 Building Permits in Canada